 During the summer of 2021, City of DeKalb did a favor for the Housing Authority of the County of DeKalb (HACD) by approving a plan to make a segment of North Sixth Street one-way to relieve the housing authority’s parking problem.

 Since then, Freedom of Information Act (FOIA) requests and personal observations have yielded a variety of examples of HACD’s preferential treatment of vendors, disregard of regulations, subversion of the FOIA response process, and violations of the Open Meetings Act.
-Special treatment for some and contempt for others constitute a red flag in social services — I wonder what tenants have to put up with, and I hope DeKalb County shares that concern enough to investigate.
+Special treatment for some and contempt for others constitute a red flag in social services — I wonder what tenants have to put up with, and I hope DeKalb County and/or HUD shares that concern enough to investigate at some point.

 Meanwhile, below is a list of the blog articles published about HACD since early August 2021.
 There is still no end of material and we’ll keep this listing current with each new post.